Research

 Abstract: We study whether climate transition risk is priced in corporate bond markets and if investors value companies’ green innovation efforts.
 Using confidential bond-level holdings data and global firm-level data on carbon emissions and green innovation, we find a positive transition risk premium.
 This premium is smaller for emission-intensive firms that engage in green innovation, suggesting that investors value companies’ efforts to mitigate climate change.
 We show that European investors, in particular institutional investors, have a higher demand for bonds from emission-intensive firms that engage in green innovation and thus influence yield spreads related to climate transition risk.

-Seminars: ESCB Research Cluster Climate Change*, Imperial College Business School (Informal PhD Seminar), Robeco Asset Management, De Nederlandsche Bank (Research Division), University of Utrecht (School of Economics)*, University van Amsterdam (Finance Department).
+Seminars: Tilburg University; Imperial College Business School (Informal PhD Seminar); ESCB Research Cluster Climate Change*; University of Utrecht (School of Economics)*; De Nederlandsche Bank (Research Division); Robeco Asset Management; University van Amsterdam (Finance Department).

 Media coverage: Bloomberg.